alecroy/alecroy.github.io/_posts/2015-05-17-understanding-metalsmith.md

 This past Saturday I learned a lot more about alternatives to Jekyll.
 A local developer (thanks, Chris!) pointed me towards [assemble.io][asmbl], an all-Javascript solution.
 That really piqued my interest, so I downloaded Assemble.
 I think Jekyll is great, but adding a JS parser/generator tool to my toolbag would be worth it.

 While I waited for an unusually lengthy `npm install` I stumbled upon [Hexo][hexo] and [Metalsmith][metal], among [others][st-gen].
-I might stick to Assemble, but I'll admit it was a bit alarming to set up a few examples and see ~300MB of disk space gone.
+I might stick to Assemble, but I'll admit it seemed like it might take a while to set up.
 As long as I'm considering ditching Jekyll, why not shop around?

 ## A challenger appears